Why you’ll love them

 Jump to the recipe for full ingredients and instructions.

-- Fresh lemons: Grab two or even three (for a more intense flavour), fresh large lemons.
+• Fresh lemons: Grab three fresh large lemons.
 You’ll only want the zest so grab a microplane and grate the zest really finely so it gets distributed throughout.
 Don’t use the lemon juice here as the extra liquid and the acid will affect the way the cookies turnout.

 These almond and pistachio lemon biscotti have a just-there lemon flavor, they aren’t meant to have an intense flavour but if you want more lemon, feel free to add a teaspoon of lemon extract too.